-There are multiple treatments to help correct Sleep Apnea issues.
-Dental devices are just one of a few that can help maintain an open airway and move the jaw forward to prevent closure of the throat.
+There are multiple treatments to help correct sleep apnea issues.
+Dental devices are just one of a few that can help maintain an open airway and move the jaw forward to prevent the closure of the throat.
 Panneton Dental Group uses oral devices to help improve sleeping and breathing issues.

 Panneton Dental Group can assist you with your Sleep Apnea treatment with an oral sleep apnea appliance.

 To find out if a dental device is an option, please call and make an appointment for a consultation to discuss with us the process of developing a customized appliance for you.